baubrey91/TwitterClone/README.md

 The following **additional** features are implemented:

 - [x] Added App Icon.
-- [x] Custom pull to reload with animation with reusable code.
+- [x] Custom pull to reload with animation with reusable code in seperate file.
+- [x] If timestamp is within 24 hours prints out hours otherwise print in MM/DD/YY format.
+- [ ] Converts for timezone difference.
 - [ ] List anything else that you can get done to improve the app functionality!